phiresky/sql.js-httpvfs/README.md

 The original code of lazyFile is based on the emscripten createLazyFile function, though not much of that code is remaining.

-## Minimal Example from scratch
+## Minimal example from scratch

-Here's an example of how to setup sql.js-httpvfs completely from scratch, for people unfamiliar with JavaScript or NPM in general.
+Here's an example of how to setup a project with sql.js-httpvfs completely from scratch, for people unfamiliar with JavaScript or NPM in general.

 First, You will need `node` and `npm`.
-Get this from your system package manager like `apt`.
+Get this from your system package manager like `apt install nodejs npm`.

 Then, go to a new directory and add a few dependencies: